Try out the evaluation version of Bash on Ubuntu on Windows

 apt-get install php5

-It can be installed with
+It can be installed via apt-get.

 Sending an email from the console